Efficient Conditionally Invariant Representation Learning: Efficient conditional independence regularizer

 converges as $O_p(1/\sqrt{B} + 1/M^{\changedmore{(\beta-1) / (2(\beta+p))}})$, when the regression in \cref{eq:kme_loss} is well-specified. $K_{XX}$ and $K_{YY}$ are kernel matrices of $X$ and $Y$; elements of $K_{ZZ}^c$ are defined as $K_{zz'}^c = \dotprod{\psi(z) - \mu_{Z \mid Y}(y)}{\psi(z') - \mu_{Z \mid Y}(y')}$\changedmore{; $\beta\in(1,2]$ characterizes how well-specified the solution is and $p \in (0, 1]$ describes the eigenvalue decay rate of the covariance operator over $Y$.} \end{theorem} }

 \changedmore{ The notation $O_p(A)$ roughly states that with any constant probability, the estimator is $O(A)$. }

-\textbf{Remark.} \changedmore{For the smoothly well-specified case we have $\beta = 2$, and for a Gaussian kernel $p$ is arbitrarily close to zero, giving a rate $O_p(1/\sqrt{B} + 1/M^{1/4})$.} The $1/M^{1/4}$ rate comes from conditional expectation estimation, where it is minimax-optimal for the well-specified case \citep{li2022optimal}.
+\textbf{Remark.} \changedmore{For the smoothly well-specified case we have $\beta = 2$, and for a Gaussian kernel $p$ is arbitrarily close to zero (for $Y$ being uniformly distributed over a bounded set $E_Y\subset \RR^d$ with a Lipschitz boundary; see \cite{li2022optimal}, Remark 8), giving a rate $O_p(1/\sqrt{B} + 1/M^{1/4})$.} The $1/M^{1/4}$ rate comes from conditional expectation estimation, where it is minimax-optimal for the well-specified case \citep{li2022optimal}.
 Using kernels whose eigenvalues decay slower than the Gaussian's would slow the convergence rate \citep[see][Theorem 2]{li2022optimal}.

 The algorithm is summarized in \cref{alg:circe}.
 We can further improve the computational complexity for large training sets with random Fourier features \citep{rff}; see \cref{app:sec:rff}.

 We can use of our empirical CIRCE as a regularizer for conditionally independent regularization learning, where the goal is to learn representations that are conditionally independent of a known distractor $Z$.
 We switch from $X$ to an \textit{encoder} $\varphi_\theta(X)$.
 If the task is to predict $Y$ using some loss $L(\varphi_\theta(X), Y)$, the CIRCE regularized loss with the regularization weight $\gamma > 0$ is as follows: